 9. Sea Food Risotto

 Continuing the Greek love affair with seafood, we saw this fishy risotto on most menus.
 It’s always jam packed with seafood like squid, shellfish and octopus – unlike many in the UK.

 10. Greek coffee or Ellinikos

 Served in a traditionally styled, long handled copper coffee pot.
 Even the sweet version is pretty bitter – maybe just try it once!

 And one extra for good luck!

-Usually served as an aperitif in Greek Tavernas, this aniseed flavoured liquor is both a delight to drink and painful the next day.
+Ouzo is usually served as an aperitif in Greek Tavernas.
+This aniseed flavoured liquor is both a delight to drink and painful the next day.
 Go slow, it’s strong, one shot will be enough to give you the idea!

 Have you been to Greece?
-What is your favourite Greek food and have we missed it off our list?
+What is your favourite Top 10 Traditional Greek Foods, have I missed it off our list?